|(a) Any interested person, as defined in Texas Government

 (c) The SBEC will review the petition and the recommendation

-and will either direct the TEA staff to begin the rulemaking process
+or direct the TEA staff to begin the rulemaking process.
+The TEA staff

 will notify the petitioner of the SBEC's action related to the petition.